 Employee engagement is a key focus area in almost every industry and discipline, but it’s especially important when it comes to sales teams.

 Highly engaged sales employees drive better business results and are more motivated to stay at your company, reducing turnover rate and bolstering your wider team.
 It’s an appealing proposition, but one which requires time and effort.
-Especially when managing a dispersed workforce, maintaining engagement among your sales team can be a challenge to say the least.
+Especially when managing a dispersed workforce, maintaining engagement and productivity among your sales team can be a challenge to say the least.

-Here’s why it’s worth investing in employee engagement, and where to focus your efforts when crafting a strategy for your sales force.
+Here’s why it’s worth investing in employee engagement, and where to focus your efforts when crafting a productivity-boosting strategy for your sales force.

 Why engaging your sales team is so important